r-hub/blog/content/post/2020-02-07-processx-blocked-sigchld-fix/index.md

 ```

 Clearly, the signal handler is properly set up in parallel, but the
 signals are not delivered to the process.
+No doubt, this is a bug in
+the processx or callr code.

 ## Some hypotheses